Meet the Fall 2017 Writing Tutors!

-Julia Konstantinovsky - 3rd Year, Political Science, English and Public Policy Minor
+Julia Konstantinovsky - 4th Year, English & Political Science, Public Policy Minor

 Writing is a tool of self-discovery as well as empowerment.
 Writing creates the opportunity for agency, and, as a tutor, I hope to support other writers in embracing the apparent obstacles of the process in order to closer engage with their academic work, their powerful thoughts and ideas, and their life experiences.